dannsam/xenko-docs/manual/physics/script-a-trigger.md

 11. By default, the Alpha is set to 1.
 This makes the material completely opaque.
 To set it to 50% opacity, set the **Alpha** to 0.5.

     ![Select Blend](media/physics-tutorials-set-blend-alpha.png)

+    Now the trigger area will be visible at runtime.

 ## 5. Position the trigger